Programming & Data Processing

 • Content and copywriting: Add bullet markers, numbering prefixes, or Markdown formatting to lists before pasting into a CMS.

-• Data migration: Prepare lists for import into spreadsheets, databases, or third-party platforms that require specific quoting or delimiting.
+• Data migration: Prepare lists for import into spreadsheets, databases, or third party platforms that expect specific quoting or delimiters.

-• Empty lines: If your input has blank lines between items, those will be treated as empty items and wrapped with the left and right text.
-Remove blank lines from your input if you do not want empty entries.
+• Empty lines: Blank lines in your input get treated as empty items and wrapped with the left and right text.
+Remove them beforehand if you don't want empty entries in your output.

 • Special characters in items: Items containing quotes, angle brackets, or other special characters are wrapped as-is.
-If your target format requires escaping (e.g., escaping single quotes in SQL), you will need to handle that separately.
+If your target format needs escaping (like escaping single quotes in SQL), you'll need to handle that separately.

-• Very long lists: The tool handles large inputs efficiently since processing happens in the browser.
-Performance depends on your device, but lists with thousands of items typically process without issue.
+• Very long lists: The tool handles large inputs well since everything runs in the browser.
+Performance depends on your device, but lists with thousands of items typically process without problems.

 FAQ